Charlemagne to Westport

-Explore nine hundred and sixty years of documented lineage.
+Explore twelve centuries of documented lineage.
 Begin with the family tree or browse by line.

 From the Longs of Fall River to the Coffins of Nantucket — each documented branch of the family.

-From 1835 Ireland to the New England bar.
+From 1835 Ireland to a law practice in Massachusetts.
 The lineage that gave this archive its name.

 How we verify, how we cite, and the standards that guide every connection in these pages.

 Paternal line.
-Four generations of John Long from 1835 Ireland to the New England bar.
+Four generations of John Long from 1835 Ireland to a law practice in Massachusetts.

 Irish side.
 Nellie, Owen, Raymond and the children who followed.
 Research ongoing.